-JPMorgan profit rises 24% as U.S. election stimulates trading
+JPMorgan results trump estimates as election stimulates trading

-JPMorgan Chase & Co, the No. 1 U.S. bank by assets, reported a 23.8 per cent rise in quarterly profit on Friday, helped by a surge in investor activity related to the U.S. presidential election.
+JPMorgan Chase & Co, the No. 1 U.S. bank by assets, reported stronger-than-expected quarterly earnings and revenue on Friday, helped by a surge in investor activity related to the U.S. presidential election.

 Bank of America Corp, the second-largest U.S. bank, kicked off the quarterly earnings period for big U.S. lenders earlier on Friday, announcing a 46.8 per cent rise in profit.

-The stunning election of Donald Trump on Nov.
-8 set off a wave of trading in stocks and bonds during what is normally a slow period for trading desks at big banks.

-JPMorgan and BofA were also reporting their first results since the Federal Reserve raised its key interest rate target for the second time since 2006 on Dec.
+The banks were also reporting their first results since the Federal Reserve raised its key interest rate target for the second time since 2006 on Dec.
 14.

 - JPMorgan Chase & Co$86.240.00(0.00%)